yogesh9630/NetCoreCoverage/README.md

 >dotnet build NetCoreCoverage.sln --configuration Release
 ```

 #### 2. Run the unit tests from the solution in relase target (from the base repository folder) and generate results.
-This command will displayed by in the command line the results of the coverage, and futhermore, this command will generate a file (.\TestResults\coverage.cobertura.xml)
+This command will displayed in the command line the results of the coverage, and futhermore, this command will generate a file (.\TestResults\coverage.cobertura.xml)

 ```
 >dotnet test NetCoreCoverage.sln --configuration Release /p:CollectCoverage=true /p:CoverletOutputFormat=cobertura /p:Exclude="[xunit*]\*" /p:CoverletOutput="../TestResults/"